wybo/agentbase/README.md

 #### Building a model

-[Download AgentBase](https://github.com/wybo/agentbase/zipball/master), [unzip it](http://en.wikipedia.org/wiki/Zip_(file_format)), then go to the models directory and edit [template.html](http://lib.agentbase.org/models/template.html), [advanced_template.html](http://lib.agentbase.org/models/advanced_template.html) or any other example model to get started.
-Open it locally in your browser and reload to see changes take effect.
+Visit [agentbase.org](http://agentbase.org) and tinker with the [Template](http://agentbase.org/model.html?9d54597f7aafc995d227), the [Advanced Template](http://agentbase.org/model.html?95eddda521dfaf11c015) or any other example model to get started.

 Class ABM.Model has three methods that it calls automatically for you: